JBroks/unicornattractor_issue_tracker/README.md

 - [npm](https://getbootstrap.com/docs/4.0/getting-started/webpack/) - Bootstrap and Bootswatch theme installed as a Node.js module using npm to customize SCSS;

 - [Popper](https://popper.js.org/) - **jQuery** and **Popper** are Bootstrap's peerDependencies and had to be added to enable me to customize the SCSS;

+- [Angrytools gradient maker](https://angrytools.com/gradient/image/) - was used to create a gradient image that was further processed in Dmesh software;

+- [Dmesh software](http://dmesh.thedofl.com/) - was used to triangulate the gradient image in order to create backgound images for the app.

 <a name="testing"/>